Best Google Analytics Alternatives in 2026: 15 Compared

 Cabin

 Carbon-conscious analytics.
-Reports CO2 emissions per page.
-Flat-rate pricing regardless of traffic volume.
-Runs on 100% renewable energy. ~1.2 KB script.
+It reports CO2 emissions per page.
+One flat rate, whatever your traffic.
+Runs on 100% renewable energy.
+A ~1.2 KB script.

 Pricing: Free (1 site, 30-day retention). $19/month (unlimited sites, unlimited retention, unlimited pageviews).

-Honest limitation: Very limited features.
+Limitation: The feature set is thin.
 No funnels, no sessions, no detailed engagement.
-One-person operation since January 2025.
+A one-person operation since January 2025.
 Small user base.

-Best for: Environmentally conscious organizations and B-corps that want carbon-aware analytics with zero traffic-based pricing anxiety.
+Best for: Climate-minded organizations and B-corps that want carbon-aware analytics and a price that never moves with traffic.

 Open-source and self-hosted options

-Self-hosting means you own the data completely.
-It also means you manage servers, apply security updates, handle database scaling, and debug infrastructure problems.
-"Free" self-hosted analytics costs $50-200/month in server resources for any real traffic.
+Self-hosting means you own the data, all of it, with nobody else in the loop.
+It also means you run the servers, apply the security updates, scale the database, and debug the infrastructure when it breaks.
+So "free" self-hosted analytics still costs $50-200/month in server resources once you have real traffic.

 SELF-HOSTING: THE REAL COST